donquixote2u/Whizzy/README.md

 # Whizzy
 ESP8266 Nodemcu control sw for solar/battery powered wind sensor.

- Wind Sensor Operation
+** 9/2/19  WIP!  changing for bulk update of  Thingspeak Wind Sensor Operation

 Whizzy is a remote wind sensor, sending readings via wifi  and http to a collection point, currently set to Thingspeak.com.